awsdocs/aws-dms-step-by-step/doc_source/chap-rdssqlserver2s3datalake.steps.createtask.md

  **Other task settings**

-Choose **Enable CloudWatch Logs** to upload the AWS DMS task execution log to AWS CloudWatch\.
+Choose **Enable CloudWatch Logs** to upload the AWS DMS task execution log to Amazon CloudWatch\.
 You can use these logs to troubleshoot issues because they include error and warning messages, start and end times of the run, configuration issues, and so on\.
 Changes to the task logging setting, such as enabling debug or trace can also be helpful to diagnose performance issues\.

 **Note**
 CloudWatch log usage is charged at standard rates\.
 For more information, see [Amazon CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/)\.